 Sometimes moving tasks around in the day can make space for new things – things that you wouldn’t have been able to do otherwise.

-Do you have any more strategies to help finding more time or opportunities to read?
+Do you have any more strategies to help to find more time or opportunities to read?

 *This post was a collaborative effort with Blinkist, and it contains affiliate links.
 All ideas expressed in this post are my own.